 For example, in a real job execution, we need to cluster 7 million vectors to 1 million clusters.
 In one iteration, the execution is done on 1000 cores (125 nodes, each of which has 8 cores) in 10 rounds with a total of 10000 Map tasks.
 For 7 million image data, each task only needs to cache 700 vectors which is about 358KB and each node only needs to cache 56K vectors which are about 30MB in total.
 But for broadcasting data, by the requirement of image clustering, the number of cluster centers is very large and the total size of 1 million cluster centers is about 512MB.
 So the centroids data per task received through broadcasting is much larger than the image feature vectors per task.
-Since each Map task needs a full copy of the centroids data.
-The total data sent through broadcasting grows as the number of node grows.
-For 125 nodes and the execution above, the total data sent through broadcasting is about 64 GB (Because Map tasks are executed on thread level, broadcasting data can be shared among tasks on one node).
+Since each Map task needs a full copy of the centroids data, the total data sent through collective communication grows as the problem size and number of node grows.
+For 125 nodes and the example above, the total data sent through broadcast is about 64 GB (Because Map tasks are executed on thread level, broadcast data can be shared among tasks on one node).

-Besides, for shuffling data, because each map task generates about 2 GB intermediate data, the total intermediate data size in shuffling is about 20 TB.
-This kind of big data cannot be handled by Twister in-memory work model because 20 TB far exceeds the total memory size of 125 nodes (each of which has 16 GB memory, 2 TB in total).
+Considering the data shuffling stage, each map task generates about 2 GB intermediate data, and the total intermediate data size in shuffling is about 20 TB.
+This kind of big data cannot be handled by Twister in-memory work model because 20 TB far exceeds the total memory size of 125 nodes (each of which has 16 GB memory and 2 TB in total).
 It also makes the computation difficult to scale as the data size grows with the number of nodes.
 In this paper, we successfully reduce 20 TB intermediate data to 250 GB.
 But due to the memory limitation, 250 GB still cannot be handled by one Reduce task.
 So we chunk the output from each Map task to 125 blocks (numbered with Block ID from 0 to 124) and use 125 reduce tasks (one task per node) to process the intermediate data.
 In this way, each Reduce task only process 2 GB data.
 Reduce task 0 processes all Block 0 from all Map tasks, Reduce task 1 processes all Block 1 from all Map tasks, and so on.
 The output from each Reduce task is only about 4 MB.
 For 125 Reduce tasks, the total data required to be combined back to the job driver is about 512 MB which is very small and easy to handle.

 Table 1.
 Algorithms and implementation of Image Clustering Application (one Reduce task only)